mtik00/invoicer/README.md

 The upside is that the invoice the users sees on `/invoice` is the exact same HTML that goes into the body of the email.
 If something's not right, the user should notice right away.

+# fail2ban
+Inside the 'conf' folder you'll find a subfolder for `fail2ban` configuration.
+The log file that gets parsed is `invoicer.logger.AUTH_LOG`.
+This defaults to `/var/log/invoicer/auth.log`.
+This makes it easy to search for bad people.